RoVi80/Personal-Side-Projects/README.md

-# improved-octo-funicular
+# Personal Projects

-this is only the begining
+this repository is dedicated to showcase my learning curve in python and data analysis